kphanswims15/Elk-Stack-Project/README.md

 - Web-2: 10.1.0.9

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeats
+- Metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeats collects and sends log data which can provide access information
+- Metricbeats collects and sends metric data of what is running on a server which can provide information on memory and usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: